 Queen Anthurium

 It's easy to see why the more common name, Queen Anthurium, is being used.
 The plant is considered rare and is, therefore, a highly coveted ornamental plant.
-The Queen Anthurium has gorgeous foliage and can grow up to 2 meters tall.
+The Queen Anthurium has gorgeous foliage.
 The leaves are unique by their dark green color, thickness, and leathery feel, as well as by the silver venation that become more pronounced as the plant matures.
 There's a common conception that the Queen Anthurium is a true diva among houseplants when it comes to care, and though it probably won't make the most ideal beginner plant, with these key care tips below you can make it thrive indoors.

 Warocqueanum